trethore/Mend/README.md

 -   `--dry-run`: Preview all changes without writing to disk.
 -   `--debug`: Enable highly detailed logs for debugging `mend` itself.
 Implies `--dry-run`.
 -   `--example`: Print an example diff to the console and exit.
+-   `-s, --silent`: Suppress all output on success.
+Errors are still printed to stderr.
+Conflicts with `--verbose`, `--debug`, and `--confirm`.
 -   `-v, --verbose`: Enable verbose logging to see which files and hunks are being processed.
 -   `-f, --fuzziness <LEVEL>`: Manually set the matching strategy.
 Default: `2`.
     -   `0`: Strict mode only (exact match).